Science of People - Logo

 #30 Employee Appreciation Meeting

-Spend the time you had scheduled for the meeting to send out gift cards to your team.
-Include a thank-you card expressing your appreciation for something specific that you’ve observed in the last month.
+Spend the time you had scheduled to send out gift cards to your team.
+Include a thank-you card expressing appreciation for something specific you’ve observed in the last month.

-Sending cards through the mail is a nice touch, but if you’d prefer to keep it all digital, find an e-card platform with integrated gift cards like Punchbowl.
+Sending cards through the mail adds a nice touch.
+If you prefer keeping it digital, find an e-card platform with integrated gift cards like Punchbowl25https://www.punchbowl.com/ecards.

 #31 Lunch and Learn (With a Twist)